nicholas-ko-zy/nicholas-ko-zy.github.io/_blog/mosh_django_tutorial.md

 ```

-To map this url to your 'View' function, we add a file called `url.py` in the playground folder.
-(Remark: You can allthe file anything, the name doesn't matter.)
+To map your view function to a URL, we add a file called `url.py` in the playground folder.
+(Remark: You can call this file anything, but we name it `url.py` by convention)

 After writing your URL map in our custom app `playground`, we want to add that to the overall URL config in `storefront`.
 Inside
-`storefront/urls.py`, we see this helpful comment at the top.
+`storefront/urls.py`, there's actually instructions to help with this task.
 ```python
 """
 --cut--